 Vigencias (or recording fees) of US\$3 per hectare are not commitments, but rather the annual payments required to maintain mineral concessions in good standing with the Perúvian government.
-The actual payment made in 2019 for the 2018 year was \$967,194 (2018 - \$1,072,520 relating to the 2017 year).
+The actual payment made in 2020 for the 2019 year was \$1,032,952 (2019 - \$967,194 relating to the 2018 year).
 The ultimate amount to be paid is based on a formula relating to exploration costs incurred, offset against the basic fee and penalty.
 After the 6th year, an annual penalty must be paid per hectare, starting at US\$6 per hectare, until after 12 years, the additional fee increases to US\$20 per hectare.
 The penalties are reduced, based on exploration activity on the concessions, and the reduction is determined each year by the Perúvian government.
-The Company estimates the annual costs to be approximately \$1,354,337 for the 2019 year and is payable by September of fiscal 2020.
-This balance is higher than the payment made in fiscal 2019 for the 2018 year, due to increases in penalties which increase on a statutory basis from US\$6 per hectare to US\$20 per hectare the longer the claims are held with no commercial production.
-In fiscal 2019, the Company did not make the payments for the Vigencias on the El Rosal property, and as a result, the acquisition and exploration costs of the property were written off.
-Commencing in 2019, and in the following years, Vigencia payments will increase by an annual inflation adjustment to be determined by the government on an annual basis.
-The Vigencias are accrued monthly and are included in accounts payable and accrued liabilities.
+The Company estimates the annual costs to be approximately \$1,036,228 for the 2020 year (2019 - \$1,137,054) and is payable by June 2021.
+This balance is lower than the payment made in fiscal 2020 for the 2019 year, due to write-offs of mineral properties, or dispositions, but will continue to be higher for each property individually due to increases in penalties.